 Most car accident cases don't go all the way to a court hearing, but are instead usually resolved through an insurance claim or during settlement negotiations.
 There is no set formula to calculate the damages, but the most common damages in a car accident cases are: medical expenses, car repair, lost wages due to missed work, and pain and suffering.

 Some car accident cases involve shared fault.
 In Maine, you can still recover damages even if you were partially at fault for your own injuries, as long as you were less than 50 percent at fault.
 This rule is called "modified comparative negligence," which is applied to Maine car accident cases.
 For example, if you were 10 percent at fault, and the other driver was 90 percent at fault, then you will recover 90 percent of the total amount of damages.

 How Long Do I Have to File a Car Accident Lawsuit in Maine?

 In Maine, you have 6 years to bring a lawsuit for both personal property and personal injury (except in cases of assault, battery, or false imprisonment).
 The clock starts ticking from the date of the accident.
 Once this time period is over, you won't be able to file a claim to recover damages you suffered.
 Thus, it is important to pay attention to this deadline and consult an experienced attorney to determine if you have a viable case or not.

-If a car accident is minor and there is no dispute, the case can be easily handled and resolved by an insurance company.
-However, if the other driver is blaming you for the accident or if the insurance company is underestimating the damages, you should consider getting a free claim review from an experienced attorney in your area.
-By discussing your legal options, you can figure out what steps you should take to protect your rights.
+If a car accident is minor and there's no dispute, the case can be easily handled and resolved by an insurance company.
+However, if the other driver is blaming you for the accident or if the insurance company is underestimating the damages, you should consider meeting with an experienced Maine accident attorney in your area.

 Contact a qualified attorney.